Cape Malay Chicken Curry

 What is Cape Malay Cooking?

 Beginning in the 17th century, slaves from Indonesia and India were brought to work the farms of Cape Town, South Africa.
-They came to be known as Cape Malays, and as a result of their influence, curry dishes are widespread in South Africa.
-Cape Malay curry is known for combining sweet and savory flavors–using sweet spices and savory seasonings like garlic and onions.
+They came to be known as Cape Malays.
+As a result of their influence, curry dishes are widespread in South Africa.
+Cape Malay curry is known for combining sweet and savory flavors; using spices and garlic and onions.

-Although there are various types of dishes in a Malay meal, all are served at once, not in courses.
-Food is eaten with the hands (often using the bread to scoop up all of the yummy sauce.)
+There are various dishes in a traditional Malay meal.
+Dishes are served all at once, not in courses.
+Food is eaten with the hands (using the bread to scoop up all of the yummy sauce.)

 Typical Cape Malay Spices